ExcelFunctions.net Logo

 3 5000

-It is seen, from the examples above, that the Excel VALUE function can interpret different formats of numbers.
+The examples above show how the Excel Value function successfully interprets the different formats of numbers.
 For example,

 Value Function Error